Product information, such as attributes and digital assets like images, can’t be separated when creating quality custom content.

 Because product information and images are easily accessible, making content becomes less of a chore.
 Explaining the accompanying cost savings is obvious, as centralization reduces redundant work making employees more productive.

 As a result of the superior data management PIM offers, organized product information can be shared across all customer engagement platforms easily.
-Thus delivering accurate information at the right time with a minimum of wasted effort becomes simple.
+Thus, this delivers accurate information at the right time with a minimum of wasted effort becomes simple.

 Ensure Consistent Delivery of a Winning Customer Experience